bjmarsh/JetResponseTemplates/JetResponseTemplates/README.md

 * `JRTbabymaker.cc` - The babymaker.
 Uses the python config files in the `test` directory.
 * `JRTlooper.cc` - Looper that runs over the babies and produces the jet response templates.
 Usage is `JRTlooper <input files>`.
 * `JRTprintjets.cc` - Used for debugging, prints contents of the jets of a specified event.
+* `JRTaddFits.cc` - Post-process the template file (output of JRTlooper) to add fits.

 src/

 * `JRTTree.cc` - class for the handling of the TTree in the babies.
 Can be used in "write mode" (in the babymaker) or in "read mode" (in the looper).
+* `JRTreader.cc` - class to handle the reading of the templates.
+Initialized with the filename of the output of JRTlooper, and then can compute values or generate random smear factors based on the templates.

 interface/

 * `JRTTree.h` - header for the above.
+* `JRTreader.h` - header for the above.

 test/